1820 Ramel de Nogaret by David

 In 1820 David paints the portraits of Ramel and his wife.
 Ramel, aged 60, expresses his incorruptible virtue with dignity.

 The two paintings, which had been separated, were reunited after the sale of the portrait of Ramel by Binoche for FF 16M on October 18, 1995.
 They were again separated in the auction by Christie's on April 15, 2008.
 The portrait of Ramel, oil on canvas 59 x 46 cm, was sold for $ 7.2M including premium, lot 72.
 The portrait of his wife was not sold.
-The images are shared by Wikimedia.
+The image is shared by Wikimedia.

 1820 The Singing Birds of Geneva